Loopring/protocols/DESIGN.md

 ## Withdrawal mode

 The operator may stop submitting new blocks at any time.
 When some conditions are met (TBD), all functionality for the state is halted and only withdrawing funds is possible.
-Any user is able to withdraw his funds from the contract by submitting an inclusion proof in the Accounts merkle tree.
+Anyone is able to withdraw funds from the contract by submitting an inclusion proof in the Accounts merkle tree (the funds will be send to the account owner like usually).

 ## Signature types